domojs/domo/README.md

 Empty selectors
 ---------------

+domo uses [mujs plug](github.com/mujs/mu.api) as a plugin system

-With null selectors domo plugins are not called but they keep returning the chain preventing `TypeError` exceptions
+with null selectors domo plugins are not called but they keep returning the chain preventing `TypeError` exceptions

 ```js